2021 Virtual Bowl Guidelines and Rules: Updated 1/15/2021

-Bowl Time Slots for Rounds 1, 2 and 3 and Timing Procedures for Matches
+Bowl Time Slots for Ending Rounds and Match Times

 Presentation, commentary and response segments are the same as in previous Bowls.
-In the VBowl, however, there will be no opportunity or time for Judge Feedback.
-The new timing for each VBowl segment is:
+And because of team feedback from the fall Opening Rounds, the Judge Feedback is BACK!
+The timing for each VBowl segment is:

 Presentation conferring by both Teams: 3 minutes

 Response conferring by both Teams: 2 minutes